IBE160/SG-Oslo-Flexi/docs/PRD.md

 ### 4.1.
 Innovation Patterns

-The core innovation of AI Buddy lies in its **multi-agent orchestration** combined with a **document-first Retrieval-Augmented Generation (RAG)** approach.
+The core innovation of AI Buddy lies in its **multi-agent orchestration** combined with a **document-first prompting approach inspired by Retrieval-Augmented Generation (RAG)**.
+While the MVP uses direct prompting on extracted text without a vector database, the architectural vision is to evolve this into a full RAG stack as part of the growth roadmap.
 This allows for:

 *   **Personalized Learning from Own Materials:** Unlike generic AI chatbots, AI Buddy directly leverages the user's specific study documents to generate highly relevant and accurate learning content.
 *   **Structured Learning Loop:** The multi-agent system (Reader, Coach) creates a structured and adaptive learning path, moving beyond static summaries to interactive quizzes and personalized feedback.